merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 ### Blast contigs against themselves

-The first step is to blast all contigs under 50 kbp against themselves:
+The first step is to blast all contigs against themselves:

 ```bash
 for assembler in HiCanu hifiasm-meta metaFlye metaMDBG-0.3 metaMDBG-1 metaMDBG-1-1